healthlytix/slicer-plugins/README.md

 * Switch to the `Segment Editor` module.
 From the `Master Volume` select the your reference image (it should be the only choice) and edit the segmentation as you see fit.
 Instructions for use [can be found here](https://slicer.readthedocs.io/en/latest/user_guide/module_segmenteditor.html).
 Common keyboard shortcuts: `1` to select paintbrush, `3` to select eraser, `space` to toggle between the 2 most recently used tools.
 Once the focus is in the slicer viewer, you can toggle the segmentation visibility with `g`.
 * When you are done with the segmentation, switch bach to `Batch Segmentation` and select the next image you'd like to work on.
 The segmentation you were just working on is automatically saved.

+## SegReview

+This is quite similar to BatchSegmentation, but the segmentations are not editable.

+## CompareSegs

+Compare multiple segmentations against one another, one ROI at a time.

 # Development

 I followed [the instructions here](https://na-mic.org/wiki/2013_Project_Week_Breakout_Session:Slicer4Python) to create an extension and module from a template in [the Slicer repo](https://github.com/Slicer/Slicer).